MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod1_Lab0_VerifyEnvironment.md

 3. Click **Get started.**

-4. If prompted to enter your country again, select the appropriate country and continue.
+4. If prompted to enter your country again, select **United States** and click continue.

 5. Select **Audience insights** on the **Choose your focus** page.